catseye/Velo/README.markdown

 Multiple Inheritance
 --------------------

+Because `extend` can be called as many times as you like on an object, an object can inherit from (delegate to) as many classes as you like.

 For multiple inheritance, the method resolution order follows the source code order; the objects added as parent objects by more